DataBiosphere/toil/docs/running/cloud/cloud.rst

 distributed over several nodes.
 The provisioner also has the ability to automatically scale up or down the size of the cluster to handle dynamic changes in computational demand (autoscaling).

-Currently we have working provisioners with AWS, GCE, and Azure (with limited support).
+Currently we have working provisioners with AWS and GCE.
+Azure provisioner works but has limited support and is unmaintained.

 Toil uses `Apache Mesos`_ as the :ref:`batchSystemOverview`.